-The other way is to sign up at the top of this page to get alerts and a brief summary whenever a new post or deal is listed.
-We only list the best deals, so you won’t get inundated.
-But it’s not a substitute for doing your own homework, since what I think the “best deals” are might be different to what you think they are, and you may like to shop from different clothing stores than I like.
-My mailing list is the perfect addition to whatever other methods you use to keep track of deals on kids clothes, though.
+The other way is to sign up for my newsletter just below so you can know when there's a lot of great deals happening.
+I only list the best deals, so you won't get inundated.
+But it's not a substitute for doing your own homework, since what I think the best deals are might be different to what you think they are, and you may like to shop from different clothing stores than I like.
+My mailing list is the perfect addition to whatever other methods you use to keep track of deals on kids clothes, though!

 An example list looks something like this – simple and quick: